-When is the best time to consolidate your pensions?15 April 2016 Back to results
+When is the best time to consolidate your pensions?

-In your working lifetime, as you move between jobs you’re likely to build up a number of different workplace pensions.
-You might also have one or more personal pensions and now’s a good time to make a list of how many you’ve got and where they all are.
-Count up how many you have – did you know you’re probably paying separate charges on all of them?
+In your working life, as you move between jobs, you’re likely to build up a number of different workplace pensions.
+In addition, you might also have a personal pension.
+Now’s a good time to make a list of how many you’ve got and where they all are.
+Did you know you’re probably paying separate charges on all of them?

-It could be now is the time to think about bringing them altogether into one pension pot, this is called consolidation.
-Consolidation can be a good thing as it can help you save money on multiple charges, give you a clear view of all of your retirement savings in one place and be easier to manage than multiple pots.
+It might be time to think about bringing them altogether into one pension pot – also known as consolidation.
+Consolidation can be a good thing as it can help you save money on multiple charges, can give you a clear view of all of your retirement savings and make things easier to manage.

-Once you’ve done this then it’s time to see what consolidating your multiple pensions into one could do in terms of reducing charges and improving performance.
-You should review your current pension terms carefully as you may have important benefits or features that you could lose when you transfer.
+Once you’ve found all of your pensions, it’s time to see what consolidating your multiple pensions into one pot could do for you.
+You might be able to reduce charges and improve performance.
+However, it is important that you review your current pension terms carefully as you may have important benefits or features such as guaranteed annuity rates or bonuses that you could lose when you transfer.
+Remember, the value of your savings can fluctuate and you may not receive the same amount back that you originally put in.
 If you are unsure, you can discuss your options with our team of experts or you can speak to a financial adviser.

-If a 35-year-old with £10,000 in their pension pot stayed invested until they hit 65, achieved 5% annual investment growth and paid annual charges of 2%, they’d end up with £23,720 in their pot.
+If a 35-year-old with £10,000 in their pension pot stayed invested until they the age of 65, achieved 5% annual investment growth and paid annual charges of 2%, they’d end up with £23,720 in their pot.

-But, says Which?, if the fund achieved annual investment growth of 7% and had a reduced annual charge of 1.5% then there’d be £48,541 in the pot come the age of 65.
-That’s more than double and shows why it’s so important to keep charges low and to monitor investment performance carefully.
+However, according to Which?, if the fund achieved annual investment growth of 7% and had a reduced annual charge of 1.5% then there’d be £48,541 in the pot come the age of 65.
+That’s more than double, and demonstrates why it’s so important to keep charges low and to monitor investment performance carefully.

-But that doesn’t mean for a minute that you should forget about consolidation and it’s worth analysing exactly how much consolidation would cost, the savings you could generate and the performance of your existing funds.
+That doesn’t mean for a minute that you should forget about consolidation, and it’s always worth examining exactly how much consolidation would cost, the savings you could generate and the performance of your existing funds.
 If you’re paying high charges and getting poor investment returns you could potentially make up any outlay for consolidating very quickly.

-It’s also the case that no matter how close you are to retirement you need to have complete clarity on the amount of pension savings you’ve got and where they’re invested.
-As you begin to explore how you could use your pension savings to generate an income in retirement, having a single view of their value is a lot easier than going through the hassle of pulling in valuations for multiple pensions and dealing with numerous providers.
+Keeping track of your savings and managing your retirement fund are key.
+No matter how close you are to retirement, it’s important that you have complete clarity on how much you have and where it’s invested.
+As you begin to explore how you could use your pension savings to generate an income in retirement, a single value view is a lot easier to manage.